 Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to central North America, and further east to the northeastern U.S.

-Habitat: Damp soil, especially along rivers and around lakes, ponds, and swamps.
+Habitat: Damp soil, especially along rivers and around lakes, ponds, and swamps at low elevations.

 Conservation Status: Not of concern

 Spreading to erect annual or biennial from a strong taproot and simple crown, strongly pubescent; stem freely-branched and floriferous most of the length.